 I just don’t know what happened to this coalition.
 Maybe they shifted to another domain or they got liquidated altogether.
 What I know about them is that the work that they were doing to promote board skating and BMXing was one of the most awesome tasks that any organization could do.
 To cap it all, all they were doing was for free.

-Below is some of the information about them that I recovered form the wayback machine as at on 18th Jan, 2006.
+Below is some of the information about them that I recovered form the wayback machine on January 18th, 2006.

 The Vancouver SkatePark Coalition is run by a committed volunteer coalition of Vancouver skateboarders and BMXers.
 We’re a provincially registered not for profit society, and have been so since 1996.
 2002-2003 was been another exciting year, with so many things on the go.
 We’re encouraged by the unanimous decision delivered by both the Vancouver Board of Parks & Recreation and Vancouver City Council for the new Downtown Park.